Things to Do in Jersey City: The Local Guide That Makes You Want to Move Here

 Berry Lane Park & Hamilton Park

-According to the city, Jersey City has 17 parks, but Barry Lane and Hamilton are some of our favs - playgrounds, fields, spray fountains—kid happiness on tap.
+According to the city, Jersey City has 17 parks, but Berry Lane and Hamilton are two of the strongest.
+Playgrounds, spray fountains, fields, and the kind of outdoor infrastructure that makes summer genuinely easy for families.

 NY Waterway Ferry - Jersey City to Manhattan